Eurydia/practice-python/README.md

 # practice-python

-A small repository for archiving "Python".
+A collection of Python exercises.